 Your diesel engine is equipped with an engine coolant heater to assist starting in freezing temperatures.
 The power cord is located in the rear cargo compartment on the driver side of the coach.
 When plugged into the receptacle, the heater is connected to both the shoreline and the auxiliary generator, so a separate extension cord is not needed.
-The power switch is a standard household light switch located near the OnePlace® Systems Monitor Panel.
+The power switch is a standard household light switch located near the monitor panel.

-Diesel Engine Heater Switch -Typical View
+Diesel Engine Heater Switch (Located near monitor panel) -Typical View

 REMEMBER!
-Turn the engine heater switch off after starting the engine.
+Turn the Diesel Engine Heater switch off after starting the engine.
 The heater will keep operating for as long as it is supplied with electricity.
 If the switch is left on, the engine heater will come on each time you hook up the shoreline cord or start the generator.